MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-scriptdebug--debug-javascript-.md

 For an overview of JavaScript debugging, see  [JavaScript Debugger Scripting - JavaScript Debugging](javascript-debugger-scripting.md#DEBUGGING).

 >[!NOTE]
-> To use JavaScript Debugging with WinDbg Preview, run the debugger as Administrator.
+> To use JavaScript Debugging with WinDbg, run the debugger as Administrator.
 >